AdobeDocs/experience-manager-cloud-service.en/help/forms/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 1. In the Document of Record Template Configuration section of the Form Model tab, select **Associate Form Template as Document of Record Template**.
 On selecting this option, all XFA template (XDP files) available on your machine are displayed.
 Select the appropriate file.
 Also, ensure same schema (data schema) is used for Adaptive Form and selected XFA template (XDP file).
 1. Click **[!UICONTROL Done.]**

 Your Adaptive Form is now configured to use an XDP file as template for Document of Record.
-The next steps is to [bind Adaptive Form components with corresponding template fields](#bind-adaptive-form-components-with-template-fields).
+The next step is to [bind Adaptive Form components with corresponding template fields](#bind-adaptive-form-components-with-template-fields).

 ## Generate an Acroform-based Document of Record {#generate-an-Acroform-based-document-of-record}